-(MT) An inference (consequence) $\langle X, Y \rangle$ is logical iff X transmits truth to Y in all models.
+(MT) An inference (consequence) < X,Y > is logical iff X transmits truth to Y in all models.

-On this explanation, models represent formally-possible situations with respect to a given language, and the only parameters of the language given fixed denotations in models are its logical constants, whose denotations are formal.
-Very briefly, the totality of models represents the totality of formally-possible situations, both actual and counterfactual, with respect to the given language.
-And regularities across models are formal regularities or laws.
-Accordingly, transmission-of-truth-in-all-models is due to the formal parameters of sentences involved and is grounded in formal laws governing the formal properties denoted by these constants.
-This ensures that inferences satisfying (MT) satisfy
+On this explanation, the totality of models represents the totality of formallypossible situations, both actual and counterfactual, with respect to a given language, and the fixed parameters of models-hence regularities across models or laws governing models-are formal.
+The only parameters of the language which have fixed denotations in models are its logical constants (whose denotations are formal), and transmission-of-truth-in-all-models is due to the logical, formal parameters of the sentences involved.
+Logical consequence is thus grounded in formal laws, laws that govern the formal properties denoted by the logical constants.
+Since these laws hold in the totality of formally-possible situations, the inferences satisfying (MT) also satisfy